gogavukanac/task01-person/docs/tasks.md

 C)

-Again print list by using `foreach`, and printing every user last and first name -  one line per user.
+Again print list by using `foreach`, and printing everyuser last and first name -  one line per user